karmab/kcli/README.rst

 there are some issues:

--  it's impossible to connect using ip, so port forwarding is used instead ( only with NAT)
+-  it's impossible to connect using ip, so port forwarding is used instead
--  with NATnetworks ( not NAT!), it's impossible to gather the lease ips assigned to the guest, and as such set proper forwarding rules for ssh access
+-  with NATnetworks ( not NAT!), guest addons are needed to gather ip of the vm so they are automatically installed for you.
+It implies an automatic reboot at the end of provisioning....

 Contributors
 ------------